isabella232/aspnet-webhooks-rest-sample/README.md

 1. Choose the **Create subscription** button.
 The **Subscription** page loads with information about the subscription.

+   >This sample sets the subscription expiration to 15 minutes for testing purposes.

 	![App page showing properties of the new subscription](readme-images/Page2.PNG)

 1. Choose the **Watch for notifications** button.